Question: Are you the top of mind Realtor® of CHOICE…Not just the top of mind Realtor®? There’s a distinction.

 It’s a very important distinction.
 Julie’s Aunt, Stephanie, comes to mind immediately when Julie thinks of a Realtor®.
 Stephanie’s been in Real Estate for 20+ years.

 But, does she really want Stephanie to represent her?
-No. Stephanie finds out that her Niece Jane sold her home last month and bought a newer, larger home that suits her family better…and she used another Realtor®.
+No. Stephanie discovered her niece sold her home last month and bought a newer, larger home that suits her family better…and she used another Realtor®.

 Make sure this doesn’t happen to you.
 Keep Reading Below.